1) Install antivirus

 Avoiding them however can be quite simple - a great way to start is by installing antivirus software to keep watch for anything malicious on your computer.

 2) Use strong & unique passwords

-Passwords are just like keys - they keep the criminals out.
-Ensure that all of yours are strong & unique:
+Passwords are just like keys - they lock our accounts & keep criminals out.
+Make sure all your passwords are strong & unique: